Cambodia's Floating Villages Of Tonle Sap Lake

 This was our ride and our junior deck-hand in training

 Here we have one of the floating schools.
-Unfortunately it was out of session.
-They even had a basketball court.

 One of the many floating homes